david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 ## <a name="syntax-examples"></a> Typical Sample Application Syntax Examples

+Compiled sample applications for this tutorial are found in: `~/omz_demos_build/intel64/Release`.

 Here is a template for calling a sample app:

 `path_to_app -i path_to_media -m path_to_model -d processor_type`